bionade24/bionade24.github.io/content/post/2022-04-13-extend-sailfish-rootfs-with-unused-partitions.md

 categories:  ["Tech" ]
 ---

-The intial problem
+The initial problem
 -

 To update to the latest SailfishOS, you'll need a bit over 500MB free space.
-Shouldn't be a problem oon a modern phone, should it?
-Well, for whatever reason Jolla gives the rootfs only 2.5Gb of space and adresses the rest to the home partition.
+Shouldn't be a problem on a modern phone, should it?
+Well, for whatever reason Jolla gives the rootfs only 2.5Gb of space and addresses the rest to the home partition.
 So when you've installed a few more apps, you'll sooner or later run out of space.
 You could remove a bunch of apps and try to install them again after the update, but you'll face the same problem with the next update again.
 Shrinking the home logical volume would be an option, but maybe we also run low on space on this partition.

 Luckily, most Sailfish X devices have a partition left over from Android which is completely unused.
-Newer Android phones have partitions labled `system_a` and `system_b`, which were used by deliver OS updates as full partitions without overwriting the used one.
+Newer Android phones have partitions labelled `system_a` and `system_b`, which were used by deliver OS updates as full partitions without overwriting the used one.
 On next reboot, Android just switches the partition to boot from.
 SailfishOS only uses `system_b`, as it doesn't provide kernel updates.
 So let's use `system_a` instead of wasting its space.

 But does this work on all SailfishOS devices?